GSA/idmanagement.gov/_experiments/unifyia-pqc-experiment.md

 <img src="{{site.baseurl}}/assets/unifyia-pqc/27-tls-usecase-x25519.png" alt="TLS Use Case with X25519">
 <p align="justify">To enable secure communications and transactions over TLS 1.2 and TLS 1.3, the cipher suites were added in the NGINX server config file to use X25519 algorithm.</p>
 <img src="{{site.baseurl}}/assets/unifyia-pqc/28-tls1.png" alt="TLS Use Case with X25519">
-<p align="justify">The image presented below displays that the X25519 was used during secure communications between NGINX and browser.
-172.18.0.15 is NGINX server container IP address and 183.82.106.20 is public IP address (from browser).
+<p align="justify">The image presented below displays that the X25519 was used during secure communications between NGINX and the browser.
+172.18.0.15 is the NGINX server container IP address and 183.82.106.20 is the public IP address (from browser).
 The NGINX server uses x25519 for key exchange.</p>
 <img src="{{site.baseurl}}/assets/unifyia-pqc/29-tls2.png" alt="TLS Use Case with X25519">
-<p align="justify">The below image clearly displays that the authentication service (IP Address 172.18.0.3) successfully communicates using x25519 algorithm with the browser (client). </p>
+<p align="justify">The below image clearly displays that the authentication service (IP Address 172.18.0.3) successfully communicates using the x25519 algorithm with the browser (client). </p>
 <img src="{{site.baseurl}}/assets/unifyia-pqc/30-tls3.png" alt="TLS Use Case with X25519">
 <p align="justify">The below image clearly displays that the authentication service (IP Address 172.18.0.3) communicates using x25519 algorithm with the internal microservices (e.g., usermanagement). </p>
 <img src="{{site.baseurl}}/assets/unifyia-pqc/31-tls4.png" alt="TLS Use Case with X25519">
 <p align="justify">These results confirm that there is a feasibility to use modern cryptographic algorithms in the communication channels.
-The channel becomes significantly secure and resistant to potential breaches, aligning with the cryptographic agility goals of the PQC enabled PIV infrastructure.</p>
+The channel becomes significantly more secure and resistant to potential breaches, aligning with the cryptographic agility goals of the PQC enabled PIV infrastructure.</p>

 <!-- Start of Section 11 -->